-The state is especially dependent on volunteers to run its historic sites.
+Volunteers are especially crucial to the operation of Illinois's historic sites.
 The Springfield Junior League long ago adopted the Lincoln home as a project, out of sisterly solidarity with Mary Todd, their patron saint.
-Unpaid guides are also used at the Old State Capitol and the Lincoln-Herndon Law Offices.
+Unpaid guides are also used at the Old State Capitol and the Lincoln-Herndon Law Offices and New Salem.

 Really.
 You could look it up.

-The state's dependence on the kindness of strangers raises the question whether the Dana-Thomas house is a luxury the state of Illinois can afford.
+The state's dependence on the kindness of strangers to conduct its tours raises the question whether the Dana-Thomas house is a luxury the State of Illinois can afford.
 I do not question the state's purchase of the house for a million dollars; that may have been the only sound fiscal decision Jim Thompson made in fourteen years.
-But having acquired something that tens of thousands of people want to see, the state cannot provide the staff needed to show it to them properly.
+But having bought a house that tens of thousands of people want to see, the state act is like , the state finds that it cannot provide the paid and trained staff needed to show it to them properly.

 What was a problem became a crisis when Gov. Jim "James" Edgar announced budget-cutting staff reductions that required that the house be closed for the four months that will end July 1.
-The expected savings during the closing were so laughably small—$55,000—that it seems feasible to replace them by charging a modest admission fee.
+The expected savings during the closing were laughably small—$55,000—but apparently it was decided that people would consider it a better bargain to not see a free site than to see one after paying a modest admission fee.

 Admission fees are common at other Wright house museums.
 The Wright Home and Studio up the road in Oak Park is owned by the National Trust for Historic Preservation but is run by a private not-for-profit foundation.
 Tours are guided by volunteer docents, with paid support staff and other operating expenses defrayed by an admission charge of $5 per adult during the peak tourist season.
 This makes the Wright house cheap thrills by Chicago area standards, and 74,000 people happily paid the tariff last year.

-Of course, this is America, where people are accustomed to not paying their way, and attendance will certainly fall upon the imposition of even a modest entrance fee.
+Of course, this is America, where people are accustomed to not paying their way, and attendance will certainly fall if even a modest entrance fee is imposed.
 Fortunately the revenue possibilities at that place are rich.
-For example, they might want to charge tourists to leave the building rather than enter it; I've had some docents so annoying I would have paid $10 to be allowed to leave the group and head to Norb's.
+For example, they might want to charge tourists to leave the building rather than enter it; I've had some docents so annoying I would have paid $10 to be allowed to leave the group early and head to Norb's.